Jeremy Miles

-Jeremy Miles (born August 1971) is a Welsh Labour Co-op politician serving as Cabinet Secretary for Health and Social Care since September 2024.
+Jeremy Miles (born August 1971) is a Welsh Labour Co-op politician who served as Cabinet Secretary for Health and Social Care in the Welsh Government from September 2024 to May 2026.

 He previously served in the Welsh Government as Cabinet Secretary for Economy, Energy and Welsh Language from March to July 2024, Counsel General for Wales from 2017 to 2021, Brexit Minister from 2018 to 2021, and the Minister for coordinating Wales’ recovery from the COVID-19 pandemic from 2020 to 2021.
-Miles has been the Member of the Senedd (MS) for Neath since 2016.
+Miles was the Member of the Senedd (MS) for Neath until 2026.

 In December 2023 Miles became one of two candidates in the Welsh Labour leadership election to replace Mark Drakeford as party leader, losing to Vaughan Gething.

-On 19 September 2025, Miles announced he would not seek re-election in the next Senedd election.
+Miles did not seek re-election in the 2026 Senedd election.

 Early life

 He was born and brought up in Pontarddulais, near Swansea, and, as a native Welsh speaker, was educated at a bilingual comprehensive school – Ysgol Gyfun Ystalyfera in the Swansea Valley.
 He graduated from New College, Oxford, where he read law.
 After graduating, he taught law at the Centre for English Legal Studies, Warsaw University.

 He returned to the UK and practised as a solicitor in London initially, and then held senior legal and commercial posts in media sector businesses including ITV and with the US television network and film studio, NBCUniversal, based in London.

 He stood unsuccessfully as the Labour candidate in the safe Conservative seat of Beaconsfield at the 2010 general election.
 Miles also stood in the Labour selection for Aberavon in 2014, losing the selection to Stephen Kinnock by one vote.

 After returning to live in South Wales, he set up his own business affairs consultancy, working with international clients in the broadcast and digital sectors.